 Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder that impacts communication and behaviour.
-ASD affects a person’s ability to socialize with others, and influence the way they perceive others (Durand, 2014).
+ASD affects a person’s ability to socialize with others, and can also influence the way they perceive others (Durand, 2014).
 In other words, the act of reading social cues and providing appropriate responses or reactions in different situations can be impaired or completely absent in individuals with ASD.
-These difficulties may become apparent in situations where certain reactions are expected, such as not realizing that a friend is sad and in need of comfort, or laughing in a situation that others would not consider funny.
+These difficulties may become apparent in situations where certain reactions are expected.
+For example, not realizing that a friend is sad and in need of comfort, or laughing in a situation that others would not consider funny.

-Since the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (American Psychiatric Association, 2013) was implemented, ASD is known as a spectrum disorder which means that there is a wide variety regarding the type and severity of symptoms.
-For example, individuals with high functioning autism may have difficulties in predicting other people’s actions and understanding the wants and needs of others, but their cognitive functioning is not impaired as they have a normal overall intelligence (Durand, 2014).
+Since the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (American Psychiatric Association, 2013) was implemented, ASD is known as a spectrum disorder.
+This means that there is a wide variety of the type and severity of symptoms.
+For example, individuals with high functioning autism may have difficulties in predicting other people’s actions and understanding the wants and needs of others.
+However, their cognitive functioning may not be impaired due to an average overall intelligence (Durand, 2014).

-Furthermore, it is important to highlight some strengths related to ASD.
+It is important to highlight some strengths related to ASD.
 For example, individuals with ASD are often able to learn things in detail and remember information for long periods of time.
 Many are strong visual and auditory learners, which means that they learn by seeing or hearing new information.
-Lastly, individuals with ASD tend to excel in math, science, music or art (NIMH, 2018).
+Moreover, individuals with ASD tend to excel in math, science, music or art (NIMH, 2018).

-Since autism is a spectrum disorder, there is no single intervention applied to treat individuals with ASD.
-Instead, interventions are focused on the person’s difficulties and strengths.
-The two general categories of difficulties: social communication and behavioural challenges, are assessed and the intervention is tailored thereafter.
-The foundation of most interventions are educational, and goals include increasing autonomy and quality of life of the individual with ASD and providing support for family members (Durand, 2014).
+Since autism is a spectrum disorder, there is no single intervention to treat individuals with ASD.
+Instead, interventions focus on the person’s strengths and difficulties.
+The two general categories of difficulties are social communication and behavioural challenges.
+A neuropsychological assessment helps tailor the intervention to the needs of the individual.
+The foundation of most interventions are educational, and goals include increasing autonomy and quality of life of the individual with ASD, and providing support for family members (Durand, 2014).

 - Keyaki no Sato (The Zelkova Home) is an institution in Saitama prefecture built in 1985 by a group of 21 parents of autistic children.
 The facility provides activities and employment opportunities for adults and children with ASD.
 Their recent activities include a stage performance at Sainokuni Saitama Arts Theater: “Tabie!
 Jiheisho no Musukorato” (“Let’s Go on a Trip!
 With Our Autistic Sons”), a play based on a book written by Yoshiko Abe, cofounder of the institution, and the mother of an autistic son.